Maximum energy product

 Historical trends in the maximum energy product of permanent magnets (MGOe units).

-In magnetics, the maximum energy product is an important figure-of-merit for the strength of a permanent magnet material.
+In magnetics, the maximum energy product is an important figure-of-merit for the magnetic strength of magnetic materials used to make permanent magnets.
 It is often denoted (BH)_{max} and is typically given in units of either kJ/m^{3} (kilojoules per cubic meter, in SI electromagnetism) or MGOe (mega-gauss-oersted, in gaussian electromagnetism).
 1 MGOe is equivalent to 7.958 kJ/m^{3}.

+Magnetic materials with larger maximum energy products need less volume of that material to create a given magnetic B field in a given volume of space.

 During the 20th century, the maximum energy product of commercially available magnetic materials rose from around 1 MGOe (e.g. in KS Steel) to over 50 MGOe (in neodymium magnets).
 Other important permanent magnet properties include the remanence (B_{r}) and coercivity (H_{c}); these quantities are also determined from the saturation loop and are related to the maximum energy product, though not directly.

 Definition and significance

 (BH)_{max} can be graphically defined as the area of the largest rectangle that can drawn in the second quadrant of the B-H loop.

 The maximum energy product is defined based on the magnetic hysteresis saturation loop (B-H curve), in the demagnetizing portion where the B and H fields are in opposition.
 It is defined as the maximal value of the product of B and H along this curve (actually, the maximum of the negative of the product, −BH, since they have opposing signs):